Host a Brunch Bridal Shower - inspiration and etiquette for hosting a brunch bridal display shower.

 To really set the mimosa bar mood, a cute mimosa bar sign is also a lovely touch.

 Lastly, you’ve gotta have kick-ass champagne flutes.
-I opted for gold glitter plastic champagne flutes; they were great quality and worked out beautifully.
+I opted for gold glitter plastic champagne flutes; they were of great quality and worked out beautifully.

 On the flip side, if the bride isn't a fan of mimosa's, you could also opt for a Bloody Mary bar.